Guide to Preparing for Night Construction: Advantages, Regulations and More

 2. Lighting and Visibility

-Lighting and visibility rules for nighttime construction comes from OSHA safety and health regulations and MUTCD rules.
+Lighting and visibility rules for nighttime construction come from OSHA safety and health regulations and MUTCD rules.
 When creating a nighttime work zone, be sure to have plenty of bright lights around.
 You want to reduce the number of dark spots to reduce tripping on the job site.
 While lighting helps the workers see and have others see them, never have lights directed at oncoming traffic.
 The glare from such a light could cause a wreck, putting your crew at risk of a vehicle hitting them in the work zone.

 Bringing enough light onto the job site will help workers see and keep them safer.
 However, your crew also must be visible to drivers and other workers in the area to prevent accidents.
 Their clothing plays a critical role in how well others can see them on the job.